microsoft/vscode-languageserver-node/jsonrpc/README.md

 This npm module implements the base messaging protocol spoken between a VSCode language server and a VSCode language client.

-Click [here](https://code.visualstudio.com/docs/extensions/example-language-server) for a detaild document on how to uses this npm module to implement language servers for [VSCode](https://code.visualstudio.com/).
+Click [here](https://code.visualstudio.com/docs/extensions/example-language-server) for a detailed document on how to uses this npm module to implement language servers for [VSCode](https://code.visualstudio.com/).